supplychainproject/supplychainproject.github.io/README.md

-The Supply Chain Project is an open source community providing standards and tools for delivering trustworthy products - products that are authentic, reliable, tamper-free, certified and licensed.
+The Supply Chain Project is an open source community providing standards and tools for delivering trustworthy products that are authentic, reliable, tamper-free, certified and licensed.

 ![Supply Chain Project Overview](SupplyChainProjectOverview.png)